Welcome to the Geography Department

 Key Stage 5 (Years 12-13)

 In year’s 12 and 13 study the Edexcel A level syllabus.
-This includes study of Climate change and Global Hazards as well as issues of Urban and Rural settlement and Globalisation.
+This includes study of Climate change and Global Hazards as well as issues of Urban and Rural settlement, globalisation and superpowers.
 The fieldtrip to Devon in Year 12 allows students to gain the skills and understanding needed to carry out investigations in the field.
 Unlike GCSE there is formal coursework to complete, where students plan and complete a field-study investigation.